mpalash/aliakbarmehta/content/wre-~-why-is-an-archive-of-wars-required.md

   __
-parent: 'WAR • ROOM • ECHO: Regarding the Pain of Other Cyborgs'
+parent: "WAR • ROOM • ECHO: Regarding the Pain of Other Cyborgs"
 ---
 > _“War is essentially an evil thing.
 Its consequences are not confined to the belligerent states alone, but affect the whole world.
 To initiate a war of aggression, therefore, is not only an international crime; it is the supreme international crime differing only from other war crimes in that it contains within itself the accumulated evil of the whole._
 >